 On April 1, 2013, the REIT acquired Medicum Muensterfeld ("Fulda"), a newly constructed medical office complex located in Fulda, Germany, approximately 100km northeast of Frankfurt, Germany.
-At approximately 120,000 square feet, the property has a diversified tenant base focused on healthcare related users and orthopaedic services which benefit from the building's close proximity to the Klinikum Fulda, one of Fulda's leading hospitals.
-The purchase price of approximately \$19.5 million ( $\pounds$ 15.0 million) was funded from existing resources, a portion of the net proceeds from the offering of the 6.5% Debentures and new mortgage financing from Deutsche Genossenschafts-Hypothekenbank in the amount of approximately \$11.9 million ( $\pounds$ 9.0 million) with a five year term, a fixed interest rate of approximately 2.37% per annum and a 40 year amortization period.
+The acquisition represented the REIT's sixth asset in Germany at that time.
+At approximately 120,000 square feet, Medicum Muensterfeld was 99% occupied with a weighted average lease expiry of 7.1 years at the time of acquisition.
+The property has a diversified tenant base focused on healthcare related users and orthopaedic services which benefit from the building's close proximity to the Klinikum Fulda - one of Fulda's leading hospitals.
+The purchase price of approximately \$19.5 million (ε 15.0 million), represented an approximate 7.0% in-place capitalization rate at the time of acquisition.
+The REIT funded the acquisition from existing resources, a portion of the net proceeds from the offering of the 6.5% Debentures and new mortgage financing from Deutsche Genossenschafts-Hypothekenbank in the amount of approximately \$11.9 million (ε 9.0 million) with a five year term, a fixed interest rate of approximately 2.37% per annum and a 40 year amortization period.